City Protocol: Goals

-The City Protocol will move worldwide city thinking forward effectively and remain appealing and available to a wide range of cities and smart city communities.
-City Protocol will create a reflection community, a sharing space and opportunities to build complete or partly solutions to allow the emergent new generation solutions for a sustainable city.
+The City Protocol's aim is to globally change city-thinking and remain appealing to many cities and smart city communities.
+To create a reflection community, a sharing space and opportunities to build complete or partial solutions to allow the emergent for new solutions for a sustainable city.

 Development Process of the City Protocol

-The City Protocol will be created through a number of stages that will span some 18 months:
+The City Protocol was to be created through a number of stages that spanned 18 months: